Eaindra-Zh/hanoi_tower/README.md

 Troubleshooting:
 - The arrangement of int and str in each function.
 Mixed up the order in which the int and str should be.
 - Making sure the user inputs are properly converted to their type attributes.
-- Interchanging of source, goal, and spare in the recursive function to make sure the "goal" is spare and the "spare" is goal, and so on.
+- Interchanging of source, goal, and spare in the recursive function to make sure the "goal" is spare and the "spare" is source, and so on.